AvihaiAdler/common-data-structures/README.md

 - ```c
   void *vector_find(struct vector *vector, const void *element, int (*cmpr)(const void *, const void *));
   ```
-  search for an element `element` in the vector using the `cmpr` function. `element` is a pointer to the element you'd like to find, `cmpr` is a compare function which should accepts 2 `const void *` and returns 0 if both are equal, 1 if the first is bigger than the second, and -1 if the first is smaller than the second.
+  searches for an element `element` in the vector using the `cmpr` function. `element` is a pointer to the element one would like to find, `cmpr` is a compare function which should accepts 2 `const void *` and returns 0 if both are equal, 1 if the first is bigger than the second, and -1 if the first is smaller than the second.
   ###### return value
-    returns a pointer to the desired element if exists or `NULL` if the element doesn't exists. the function may return `NULL` if either parameters is `NULL`
+    returns a pointer to the desired element if exists or `NULL` if the element doesn't exists. the function may return `NULL` if either parameters passed in is `NULL`

 - ```c
   unsigned long long vector_reserve(struct vector *vector, unsigned long long size);